Hotel lies about best room rates and their loyalty programs

 29. Exclusions.
 Members will not earn Points and/or enjoy Member benefits during a Stay, or earn Points retroactively, on any reservations booked through Online Travel Agencies (OTAs) or through unauthorized travel agents on online vertical travel portals.
 This restriction includes but is not limited to: earning Points on food and beverage purchases, parking, in-room dining, movies, and any other incidental charges incurred during the Member’s Stay.

 Hotels hate competition.
 They despise comparison shopping.
 They have no use for advanced payment discounts that make travel more affordable.
-Hotels, and especially hotel chains, love customers who will pay whatever price they announce and who do not check other hotel prices.
+Hotels, and especially hotel chains, love customers who will pay whatever price they announce.
+They love those who do not check other hotel prices.
 Hotels exploit uneducated customers and detest educated ones.

-3. Advertised room rates don’t exist — Hotels hide mandatory fees.
+6. Advertised room rates don’t exist — hotels hide mandatory fees.